Luke-J-Miller/AAAI_QuIC_2026_experiments/QuIC_Experimental_Results.md

 4. **No target-specific quotient loss is observed.**

-   The planned (\eta_y) statistics are unnecessary because there are no collision sets.
+   The planned $\eta_y$ statistics are unnecessary because there are no collision sets.

 5. **The census readout matrices attain their maximum possible numerical ranks.**